Alden Street Review

 All submissions must meet some basic criteria.
 They must:

-- Be fiction, poetry, creative non-fiction, and artwork.
+- Be fiction, poetry, creative non-fiction, or artwork.

 - Be clean copies, typed (please, no teacher’s comments or handwritten changes).

-- Be clearly marked with the author’s contact information: name, phone number, campus box number, and email address.
+- Be clearly marked with the author’s contact information: name, phone number, and email address.